novemberfiveco/eslint-config/README.md

 - View all active rules and their configurations
 - See which files are being linted
+- Verify that your `globalIgnores` patterns are correctly excluding files and directories

 To use it, simply run: